-The Fund will be managed in line with the requirements for inclusion in an Individual Savings Account (ISA).
+This Fund is marketable to retail investors and will be managed in line with the requirements for inclusion in an Individual Savings Account (ISA), but is not available for direct investment in our stocks and shares ISA.

 As the Fund invests in a diverse range of UK companies and sectors, we compare the Fund's performance to the FTSE All Share Index, however the portfolio manager is not bound or influenced by the index when making investment decisions.
-Investors should note that our Responsible and Sustainable Investment Policy will mean the exclusion of certain investments within the index which may lead to greater variance in the Fund's performance versus the benchmark.
+Investors should note that our sustainability criteria will mean the exclusion of certain investments within the index which may lead to greater variance in the Fund's performance versus the benchmark.